rzeldent/esp32-smartdisplay/README.md

 [![SquareLine Studio](assets/images/SquareLineStudio.png)](https://squareline.io/)

 This tool makes it easy to create transitions, insert images, attach events, work with round screens etc..
 A big advantage is that the UI C-code is generated!

+SquareLine als provides drivers but only export the ui files!

+In the project settings change the include ```lvgl/lvgl.h``` to ```lvgl.h```.

 ## Step 9: Compile, upload and enjoy